Moomins07/100-days-of-code/log.md

 **Today's Progress**: Completed sub-section 49 and coding challenge #4, the last of this section.

 **Thoughts**: I completed the while loop lecture and followed along without any difficulty though I am not fully confident in my ability to use while loops appropriately.
 I completed the coding challenge in decent time, though I found myself stuck on the bonus challenge that required me to create a function that calculated the average of a sum of numbers in an array.
 I decided to re-do the challenge later to re-test myself and found that I was able to complete the challenge without issue.

+### 03-Fundamentals-Part-2 [COMPLETE]

+### 05-Developer Skills and Editor Setup [START]
+## Day 25: April 16, 2022

+**Today's Progress**: Further configured VSCode for quality of life purposes.
+This included downloading an extension for VSCode called Prettier that formats and manages code.
+I then also set up my first User Snippet that automates typing console.log() through the use of abbreviated prefixes.
+Lastly, I downloaded another extension called TODOhighlight that can highlight certain prefixes, again just for QoL.

+**Thoughts**: Followed the lecture and steps without any difficulty, VSCode has been set up according to the instructions that I followed during the lecture.
+However, I did get stuck for a significant period of time when trying to configure and customise TODO Highlight via the .json settings.
+Thankfully, I eventually found the issue and made the changes I wanted.